wodby/drupal-docs/docs/containers/varnish.md

 # Varnish

-You can configure Redis via environment variables that listed at https://github.com/wodby/drupal-varnish.
+You can configure Varnish via environment variables that listed at https://github.com/wodby/drupal-varnish.

 Varnish ignores the following GET parameters for cache id generation: